jmaldon97/education-intervention-dashboard/README.md

 ### 2. Intervention Coverage

-- Several schools exhibit positive coverage gaps, where not all high-risk students are receiving intervention support
+- All schools demonstrate neutral or negative coverage gaps, indicating that intervention support meets or exceeds identified student risk
-- Negative gaps indicate proactive intervention strategies, where support extends beyond strictly high-risk populations
+- Larger negative gaps suggest that some schools are applying interventions beyond strictly high-risk populations, reflecting a proactive or preventative support strategy
+- This pattern highlights an opportunity to evaluate whether intervention resources are optimally targeted

 ---